What would I have done if, as a spotty, self-conscious, fourteen-year-old, a brain tumor had been discovered hiding just below my braids?

 In my new book Breathe Again: How to Live Well When Life Falls Apart Grace and I talk about how to trust God when we don’t want to.

 I’d love to send you the Intro and 1st Chapter straight to your inbox for FREE.

 Breathe Again is for anyone whose life has fallen apart, either over night or slowly over time.
 If you need a no nonsense, down-to-earth practical friend who’s been where you are, who’ll help you dig for the rubies buried in the rubble on your life, this is the book for you.

 It’s not a quick fix, “how to keep going” kind of book.
 It’s a road map to finding all God has for you, right in the middle of all life’s thrown at you.
 Just click the orange button and I’ll send you the first chapter and intro so you can begin to breathe again right this minute.

 At 14, Grace Casey received a concussion that lead to the development of a benign brain tumor.
 By the time she was 21 years old the tumor had grown, and affected her vision, dexterity and balance.
 Over the next four years Grace underwent five brain surgeries.

 Today Grace suffers from daily headaches, “but lives a normal life by the grace of her Abba Father.”
 Her prayer is that He would fully heal her from headaches on this side of heaven.

 Grace describes herself as a “wife, a collector of experiences, a seeker of adventure, a maker of images, a dreamer of dreams, an enthusiast of people & a brewer of coffee.”

-She works as a freelance graphic designer with Grace Casey Creative and with Angel Oak Creative (marketing for nonprofits) in NC.
-Grace lives with her husband, Dan, and their Australian Shepherd, Nēko.
+She works as a freelance graphic designer with Grace Casey Creative and lives with her husband, Dan, son Zion, and their Australian Shepherd, Nēko.